 Talon, an Anchor Made for Skinny Water Fishing

-Now, before getting into deep into the details of the Minn Kota Talon shallow water anchor, let me say that there are other fine alternatives on the market.
+Now, before getting into deep into the details of the Minn Kota Talon shallow water anchor, let me say that there are other fine alternatives and types of boat anchors on the market.
 There are several manual push pole anchors for kayaks, small boats and other watercraft that are relatively inexpensive and suitable for most anglers.

 However, this post focusses solely on the Talon, a shallow water anchoring system that offers fast and convenient operation, with quiet/stealth automatic deployment and retraction, and a host of other features that skinny water anglers will love.

-Whether you plan to fish freshwater or saltwater, the Minn Kota Talon is the perfect hi-tech anchoring system to mount on the rear of your boat for those planned stealth fishing trips.
+Whether you plan to fish freshwater or saltwater, the Minn Kota Talon is the perfect hi-tech solution to mount on the rear of your boat for those planned stealth fishing trips.

-The Talon is a shallow-water anchoring system powered by the boat’s battery that quietly and quickly holds the position of your boat in shallow water of varying depths from 8ft, 10ft, 12ft and up to 15ft, depending on your model.
+The Talon is an electric anchor for boats that is powered by the boat’s battery to quietly and quickly holds the position of your boat in shallow water of varying depths from 8ft, 10ft, 12ft and up to 15ft, depending on your model.

-The Talon is designed to let you spend more time fishing and less time messing around with clumsy anchors.
+As a power anchor for boats, the Talon is designed to let you spend more time fishing and less time messing around with manual clumsy anchors.
 Not only will you have more time for fishing but you can also say goodbye to the back-breaking work normally involved with standard boat anchors.
 No more tossing heavy anchors in the water (spooking the fish!), messing around with anchor rope — or getting your deck dirty with a muddied anchor.

 Not only is this anchor easy, fast and quiet to deploy, but just as importantly it will hold your boat in place so you can fish your favorite spot on those windy days, in rough water or even in fast-moving tides.